merenlab/merenlab.org/software/anvio/help/programs/anvi-analyze-synteny/index.md

   display: true
 ---

 This program helps you extract synteny patterns from a group of similar loci or genomes.
 This is accomplished by deconstructing contigs into Ngrams (group of neighboring genes of which N is the number of genes) using a sliding window method.
 Once completed, anvi&#39;o will export a table with Ngrams for you to work with.
 If more than one annotation source is provided, please designate which annotation_source anvio should use to make the Ngrams with using the --ngram-source parameter (e.g. gene_clusters, COG_FUNCTION).
 By default anvi&#39;o will ignore Ngrams that contain genes without annotations.
-If you would like to override this, you can use the --analyze-unknown-functions flag.
+If you would like to override this, you can use the --analyze-unknown-functions flag..

+See **[program help menu](../../../vignette#anvi-analyze-synteny)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}